Okta-PAM-Resource-Kit/tutorials/opa/lab/step6.md

 Create additional projects

-In this step we will create additional projects without our newly created resource group
+In this step we will create a Linux project inside our newly created resource group

 Click **Resource Management**
 Click **DemoBiz**